205 W 5th Ave

 In 2017, KCPHD partnered with Central Washington University faculty and students on the STARS project.
 The Standardized Tobacco Assessment for Retail Settings (STARS) is a surveillance tool that collects information on advertising, price promotion, and product placement of tobacco products in a community.
 Check out the STARS website for more information.

-In spring of 2017, the STARS Project assessed 22 tobacco retailers in Kittitas County.
-Observations revealed that 90% of surveyed retailers sold visible tobacco products, 36% advertised cigarettes on the exterior of the store, and 14% placed tobacco products near toys or candy.
+In spring of 2018, the STARS Project assessed 22 tobacco retailers in Kittitas County.
+Observations revealed that 90% of surveyed retailers sold visible tobacco products, 36% advertised cigarettes on the exterior of the store, and 88% sold flavored tobacco products.

 In 1964 the Surgeon General’s Report came out to state that 2.5 million adults were dying from breathing in secondhand smoke.
 None of these people were even smokers.
 Cigarette smoke contains over 7,000 chemicals, hundreds of them are toxic and around 70 are known to cause cancer.
 Here are some chemicals in cigarettes and what they are commonly used in.